 The WORK2030 program is part of the government program.
 New operating methods are being developed together with workplaces, industries, and experts, and experiments are encouraged.

-Reforming practices and encouraging experimentation can improve Finland’s employment rate, economy, competitiveness and work life brand.
+Reforming practices and encouraging experimentation can improve Finland’s employment rate, economy, competitiveness, and work life brand.

-Objectives of the WORK2030 programme have been:
+Objectives of the WORK2030 programme are:

 - Accelerate the reform of practices and the use of new technology in Finnish workplaces.